-Once in Leuven, Belgium, where he intended to study at the Catholic University, Dussel received the advice of the Belgian sociologist and Catholic priest François Houtart (1925-2017(, who will a year later play a key role as a peritus at Vatican II, to join the priest seminary of the Mission de France, in Pontigny (180 km south of Paris).
-The first Seminary of the Mission de France was established by the French Catholic hierarchy in 1941, with the objective of forming priests for an apostolate amid the most secular and humble zones of France, areas not reached by the Church before.
-This was a seminary of socially oriented missionaries trained to work in parishes and neighbourhoods.
+Once in Leuven, Belgium, where he intended to study at the Catholic University, Dussel was advised to join the seminary for priests of the Mission de France, in Pontigny (180 km south of Paris) by the Belgian sociologist and Catholic priest François Houtart (1925–2017(, who, one year later, would play a key role as a peritus at Vatican II.
+The first seminary of the Mission de France had been established by the French Catholic hierarchy in 1941, with the objective of training priests for an apostolate to serve the most secular and impoverished areas of France, areas not before reached by the Church.
+This was a seminary of socially-oriented missionaries trained to work in parishes and neighborhoods.

-Dussel arrived in Pontigny in November 1961 and stayed until 1963.
-In that period, he combined his studies at the seminary with a Bachelor of Theology at the Institut Catholique de Paris, and courses he took at the Sorbonne, while he worked as a librarian and lived in the Latin Quarter of Paris.
+Dussel arrived at the Pontigny seminary in November 1961 and stayed until 1963.
+During that period, he combined his studies at the seminary with studies for a Bachelor of Theology at the Institut Catholique de Paris, along with courses he took at the Sorbonne, all while working as a librarian.
+When in Paris, he lived in the Latin Quarter of Paris.